andamira/devela/crates/micros/examples/board/sam/arduino_due/README.md

 The examples use Rust's `thumbv7m-none-eabi` target for the SAM3X8E's Arm Cortex-M3 (Armv7-M) core.

-The runner has been tested with BOSSA 1.9.1.
+The script has been tested with BOSSA 1.9.1.
 BOSSA command-line behavior varies between versions;
 the numeric `--usb-port=0` / `--usb-port=1` forms used here are intentional.